skariel/webalchemy/README.md

 ##Philosophy
 Lightweight - does one thing and does it well!

-Pure Python - as much a possible for webapps
+Pure Python - as much as possible for webapps

 Non oppinionated - plays well with others

-High performance
+High performance - Async, Websockets, CSS3 animations, etc.